rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 •	If you enter the wrong username or password an error message will popup.
 Otherwise, the contact form should pop up.

-•	The user can show and hide the password characters by checking the checkbox (ShowPassword).
+•	The user can show and hide the password characters by checking the checkbox (ShowPass).

 •	When you click on 'CreateAccount' link, the form will close and redirect to the SignUp.